bnagy/crashwalk/README.md

 3. (FOR LINUX ONLY) Make sure you have gdb in your path with `which gdb`

 4. (FOR OSX ONLY) I wrote a very heavily modified mutant offspring of exploitable and one of the lldb sample tools, called `exploitaben.py`.
-Unless you do something unusual the `afl-triage` binary will install it as a dependency and use it for `-engine lldb`.
+Unless you do something unusual the `cwtriage` binary will install it as a dependency and use it for `-engine lldb`.
 You can check the lldb specific code [here](https://github.com/bnagy/francis)

 5. (FOR OSX ONLY) Make sure lldb is installed.
 You might need to mess about with assorted Xcode hijinks etc.